-- 6.1 This Repair and Maintenance Policy is intended to be consistent with and complement other policies and strategies: in particular, the Asset Management Strategy, Gas Safety Policy, CDM Policy, Factoring and Property Management Policy, Void Management Policy and Customer Engagement Strategy. - 6.2 The Repair and Maintenance Policy must also operate in conjunction with our Financial Regulations and Standing Orders, Procurement Policy, Complaints and Compliments Policy, Payments to Tenants (Compensation), Estate Management, Adaptations and Equality and Diversity Policy.
+- 6.1.
+This Repairs and Maintenance Policy is intended to be consistent and complement other policies and strategies, in particular Asset Management Strategy, Decant, Home Loss and Disturbance Policy, Complaints Procedure, Factoring Policy, Property Management Policy, Rechargeable Repairs Policy, Estate Management Policy, Void Management Policy and Customer Voice Strategy. - 6.2.
+This Policy must also operate in conjunction with our Financial Regulations and Standing Orders, Procurement Policy, Ex-Gratia Guidelines, Adaptations Procedure and Equality and Diversity Policy.

-7.0 RIGHT TO REPAIR
+7. RIGHT TO REPAIR

-- 7.1 The Right to Repair (RTR) is a statutory right established by the Housing (Scotland) Act 2001 in which Scottish Secure Tenants and Short Scottish Secure Tenants have the right to have certain small repairs up to the value of £350 carried out within a certain timescale.
-Further information is set out in Appendix Two Right to Repair - 7.2 The scheme covers certain repairs which are called 'qualifying repairs' and these include unsafe power, lighting sockets or electrical fittings, loss or part loss of electric power or loss or part loss of gas supply.
+- 7.1.
+The Right to Repair (RTR) is a statutory right established by the Housing (Scotland) Act 2001 in which tenants have the right to have certain small repairs, up to the value of £350, carried out within a certain timescale. - 7.2.
+The scheme covers certain repairs which are called 'qualifying repairs' and these include unsafe power, lighting sockets or electrical fittings; loss or part loss of electric power; and loss or part loss of gas supply.
 We will advise customers when reporting a repair if it is a qualifying repair and of their rights under the Right to Repair Scheme.
-We will also advise customers of the name and address of a second contractor that they can contact should we fail to complete the repair in the timescales. - 7.3 If we fail to complete the qualifying repair on time then customers will be entitled to appoint the second contractor to carry out the repair and they will receive compensation to a maximum of £100 for one repair in line with legislation. - 7.4 The full list of qualifying repairs is included in Appendix 2 Right to Repair along with the timescales in which each repair should be complete.
-Appendix 1 also details tenant's rights under the scheme as well as the level of compensation should we fail to complete the repair. - 7.5 Where a customer reports a recurring failure at the first instance the repair should be inspected or re-inspected by a maintenance officer who will determine the appropriate action.
-Should there be subsequent failure the matter should be escalated to the Property Manager and or the Director of Property Assets.
-It will be our priority to ensure that the customers inconvenience is limited by identifying the most appropriate, for the customer, means by which the required repair to be completed.
-Any issues arising with contractors or suppliers will be dealt with as a secondary consideration to be dealt with once the customers' requirements are met.
+We will also advise customers of the name and address of a second contractor that they can contact should we fail to complete the repair in the timescale. - 7.3.
+If we fail to complete the qualifying repair on time then tenants will be entitled to appoint the second contractor to carry out the repair and they will receive compensation to a maximum of £100 for one repair. - 7.4.
+The full of list qualifying repairs is included in Appendix 2: Right to Repair, along with the timescales in which each repair should be completed.
+Appendix 1 also details tenants' rights under the scheme as well as the level of compensation should we fail to complete the repair. - 7.5.
+Where a customer reports a reoccurring failure, in the first instance the repair will be inspected or re-inspected by a Maintenance Officer who will determine the appropriate action.
+Should there be a subsequent failure, the matter will be escalated to the Property Manager and/or the Director of Property Assets.
+It will be our priority to ensure that the customer's inconvenience is limited through identifying the means by which the required repair is to be completed.
+Any issues arising with contractors or suppliers will be dealt with as a secondary consideration once the customer's requirements are met.